9 Gorgeous Cane Dressers I Love Right Now

 An affordable white cane dresser

-If you love the look of the One King’s Lane dresser but want something a little less expensive, this West Elm white cane dresser is a lovely alterative.
+If you love the look of the Serena & Lily dresser but want something a little less expensive, this West Elm white cane dresser is a lovely alternative.
 The styling is a little more contemporary, but it’s simple enough to be a modern contrast point in a traditional room, too.
 If you’re looking for a tall and narrow option, this dresser also comes in a 5-drawer version, too.

 A budget-friendly faux rattan dresser

-This Wayfair dresser has a simple design and a ivory-oak finish that’s a little more muted than white, so it would work in a room with slightly deeper tones, like navy, olive, emerald, or deeper wood tones.
-At under $750, this is one of the less-expensive full sized cane dressers that I’ve found.
+This Wayfair dresser has a simple design and a natural finish that feels a little more boho.
+I think this would also work well in a room with slightly deeper tones, like navy, olive, emerald, or deeper wood tones.
+At under $300, this is one of the least-expensive full sized cane dressers that I’ve found.
 The material is MDF and it features faux cane, but it’s a budget-friendly pick that still achieves the cane dresser look.

 An all-natural pick

-If you’re looking for a can dresser that isn’t white, this Beachcrest Home option is beautiful.
-It’s made of a rich mango wood, with natural cane, and love how the handles are built into the drawers, which gives it a very organic feel.
+If you’re looking for a cane dresser with organic appeal, this Pottery Barn option is beautiful.
+It’s made of a rich mango wood, with natural cane, and I love how the handles are built into the drawers.

-If you aren’t sold on the finish, the dresser is also available in both a black stain, and a brown one ( just the outside of the dresser, the cane is still the natural color, which I love).
+If you aren’t sold on the finish, the dresser is also available in both a black stain, and a brown one.
 It also comes with an anti-tip kit, which is important if you’re putting it in a nursery or you’re shopping for kid-friendly furniture.

 A small cane dresser from Wayfair